Budapest for the Hungry

 First up: Bock Bistro, the creation of an award-winning chef and an appreciated sommelier.
 The bistro was awarded the "Bib Gourmand" qualification by Michelin Guide and is among the favourites of foreigners searching for Hungarian flavours and provides an impressive seleciton of great wines.

 For a breathtaking panorama, head to Icon, located in Hotel Hilton up in the castle of Buda – the whole city will lie at your feet.

-If you'd like to take a break from Hungarian flavours and navigate onto international waters, you'll have plenty to choose from as well.
-Luxurious Costes is aspiring to be best in town – and indeed, it was the first to gain a much-desired Michelin-star in 2010..
-Runner-up in the best restaurant in town-category is Onyx, another Michelin-starred restaurant - the dishes effortlessly bridging traditional Hungarian flavours with contemporary international culinary techniques will leave you utterly satisfied.
+If you'd like to navigate towards international waters, you'll have plenty opportunities as well.
+Luxurious Costes is aspiring to be the best in town – and indeed, it was the first to gain a much-desired Michelin star in 2010..